We value your family’s emotional and physical health.

 - We will remove any child who may become ill after initial screening and keep them in a room dedicated to immediate dismissal; in the event that this occurs, the classroom from which the child was removed will be sanitized immediately and parents of other children in that group will be contacted for optional dismissal.

 - We will not create large gatherings of 50 or more for programs.

-- We will create an outdoor drop-off and pick-up procedures to limit the number of people using the facility.
+- We will maintain outdoor drop-off and pick-up procedures to limit the number of people using the facility.

 - We will communicate all known illnesses, potential risks, and process updates to parents.